 - The App+Web property in Google Analytics.
 This property shows the Firebase data but in a different UI and in the Google Analytics dashboard.
 This property allows you to combine the website and app data and also contains an extensive report builder.

-- The “Reliable Order Tracking” property, with reliable order and revenue data.
+- The “Reliable Order Tracking” property.
 We recommend you to always get your revenue and transaction data from the ROT property, except when your company owns a Google Analytics 360 account.

 Users that have access to the properties with the permissions 'editor' or 'owner' can invite other team members.
 You can also reach out to firstname.lastname@example.org to ask for access.